 (2) The annual meeting is to be held in Oslo.
 If necessary for special reasons, the annual meeting may be held elsewhere.

 (3) Notice of the annual meeting is to be in writing to all the unit holders with a known address.

 (4) Notice of the annual meeting shall be sent at least two weeks before the meeting is to be held.

 (5) The notice of the meeting shall state the items to be dealt with at the annual meeting.
 Proposals to amend the Articles of Association must be quoted in the notice of the meeting.
 The Board is to prepare a draft agenda in accordance with that stipulated by law and the Articles of Association.
-It is to be stated that a member wishing to attend the annual meeting must give notice that he/she will be attending at least one week before the annual meeting is held.
+It is to be stated that a unit holder wishing to attend the annual meeting must give notice that he/she will be attending at least one week before the annual meeting is held.
 Such notice may be given either in writing or using electronic communication.
 If electronic communication is used, a satisfactory method of authenticating the sender must be used.

 Article 19 Right to raise issues at the annual meeting

-C. Rules governing the meeting
+Rules governing the meeting